 Buying tickets in person

 If you’re in Kandy or Ella, you can buy tickets directly at the station, this is the best option if possible.
 You can usually buy them from local travel agencies if you’re in other parts of Sri Lanka.
 Ask around at your accommodation or in a shop, and they will direct you to the nearest person selling tickets.

 Haggle hard, and inspect your ticket to ensure you get the seat you promised.

 Buying tickets online

 Remember, the train company doesn’t run these websites, they are run by agencies that sell pre-bought tickets.
-So if seats are sold out with one agency, they may still be available from others.
+So if seats sell out with one agency, they may still be available from others.

 Where Should I Sit?

 First-class observation car

-This carriage is attached to the rear of the train and has huge windows looking out over the scenic views.
+This carriage attaches to the rear of the train with huge windows looking out over the scenic views.
 It doesn’t have air-con, but the windows open so it doesn’t get stuffy, and you can hang out to get some great photos.
 You will be travelling backwards on this carriage, so that might be something to consider if you get travel sick.

 Seats here are always the first to book out, so if you want to sit in the observation carriage, book as soon as the tickets come on sale.
-We haven’t ridden on this carriage, but every travel blog I read recommended these as the best seats.
+We haven’t ridden on this carriage, but every travel blog recommended these as the best seats.

-As you’d expect, these are the most comfortable carriages with leather seats and air conditioning.
-AC means that the windows do not open, unlike in the other carriages.
-You will be given an assigned seat with your ticket.
-An inspector mans doors and usually, the walkways between lower carriages are closed off to keep people out.
+As expected, these are the most comfortable carriages with leather seats and air conditioning.
+AC means that the windows do not open, unlike the other carriages.
+They will assign a seat with your ticket.
+An inspector man’s doors and usually, the walkways between lower carriages are closed off to keep people out.